pharmaR/pharmaR.github.io/content/adoption_guide.md

 ---
-title: "Validated Repository Early Adoption Guide"
+title: "Regulatory Repository: Early Adoption Guide"
 ---

 # **Validated Repository** **Early Adoption Guide** 🚀

-## Welcome & Context {#welcome-&-context}
+## Welcome & Context

 Thank you for joining the **R Validation Hub** as an early adopter!
 The R Validation Hub is a community-driven effort to bring transparency and confidence in the use of open-source R packages in regulated environments through solutions for the validation of R packages.